Tougher Rules on Illegal Working Now In Force

 To crack down on exploitation in the labour market, which often appears to involve vulnerable migrant workers, a new role – Director of Labour Market Enforcement – has been created to oversee the relevant enforcement agencies and provide a coherent enforcement strategy to deal with non-compliance.

-Provisions in the Act introducing a power to close, for up to 48 hours, the premises of employers who continue to flout the law by employing illegal workers came into force.
+From 1 December 2016, provisions in the Act introduced a power to close, for up to 48 hours, the premises of employers who continue to flout the law by employing illegal workers came into force.
 Following an initial closure notice, the Home Office also has the power to seek continued closure notice from the courts and to impose special compliance requirements on offending employers.

 Employers should ensure that rigorous right-to-work checks are carried out and managers are trained to identify circumstances that could constitute a 'reasonable cause to believe' that someone is an illegal worker.

 Advice for employers on the checks on an individual's right to work in the UK that should be carried out can be found on the GOV.UK website.